 Jim McMahon

 Gabe Price was having another rough day.
 As he had every morning since escaping the deadliest wildfire in California’s history, the 17-year-old had woken up beside his father on a sagging air mattress at his grandparents’ house, now crammed with four extra people and a dog.
-Stress filled the
+Stress filled the cramped rooms like smoke, always on the verge of flaring into another argument.

 “This is the most stressful environment I’ve ever been in,” says Gabe, over the buzz of Spanish and algebra lessons nearby.
 “There’s nowhere I can get fully comfortable, and I’ve got so much work to do.”